kjs452/KennysOpenDSKY/README.md

 Labels are symbol which appear

 ### Scope Brackets
-The curly braces `{` and `}` are scope brakcet.
+The curly braces `{` and `}` are scope brackets.
 They can appear on a line by themselves.
 Any labels defined within scoped brackets are removed from the symbol table after the end scope bracket.
 This allows reusing symbols within the body of a function.

 ```
 VERB_34:
 {               // begin scope
 Loop:
        GOTO Loop
 }              // end scope

 VERB_35:
 {             // begin scope
+Loop: ADD_A_B
-Loop:	GOTO Loop
+      BRANCH Loop
 }             // end scope
 ```

-The symbol `Loop` was reused becuse it appeares in seperate scope blocks.
+The symbol `Loop` was reused becuse it appears in seperate scope blocks.
 The symbols `VERB_34` and `VERB_35` are not inside of scope brackets.
-These symbols will be available for adding to the Verb[] dispatch table.
+These symbols will be global (and can be referenced in the KennysOpenDSY.cpp file to add to the Verb[] dispatch table).

 ### Directives
 The three directives are `DATA8`, `DATA16` and 'DEFINE'.

 ```
         DATA8       0xFF
         DATA8       0x1F
         DATA16      SomeLabel
-		DEFINE Symbol = 100
+        DEFINE MaxVal = 100
         DEFINE JUNK   = 0x45
 ```

-The `DATA` directives compile raw data into the Program instructions stream.
+The `DATA` directives compile raw data into the Program instruction stream.
 This can be used to implement lookup tables.
 The `DEFINE` directive associates a value with a symbol.
+For example instead of using `100` in your assembly code you can say `MaxVal`.

 ### Instruction Mnemonic Suffixes